-The capital asset condition ratio compares capital assets cost to accumulated depreciation to determine the overall percentage of useful life remaining.
-A low percentage could indicate an upcoming need to replace a significant amount of capital assets.

-At September 30, 2006, GovGuam's depreciable capital assets amounted to \$917 million while accumulated depreciation totaled \$241.5 million.
-This indicates that, on the average, GovGuam's capital assets have 74% of their useful lives remaining.
+- The capital asset condition ratio compares capital assets cost to accumulated depreciation to determine the overall percentage of useful life remaining.
+A low percentage could indicate an upcoming need to replace a significant amount of capital assets. - At September 30, 2007, GovGuam's depreciable capital assets amounted to \$916.8 million while accumulated depreciation totaled \$274.4 million.
+This indicates that, on the average, GovGuam's capital assets have 70% of their useful lives remaining.
 This is a near excellent financial indicator, although it does continue a decline from ratios of the most recent prior years.

-Financing Margin - Taxes Will our citizens be willing to pay increased taxes for operations or capital improvements, if needed?
+Financing Margin - Taxes

+Will our citizens be willing to pay increased taxes for operations or capital improvements, if needed?

-- Total Taxes Per Capita \$3,000 \$2,722 \$2,565 \$2,500 \$2,364 \$2,458 \$2,000 \$1,972 \$1,500 - The financial ratio of taxes per capita is an indication of GovGuam's tax burden on its citizens and other taxpayers.
-The ratio includes all taxes, including gross receipts, income and other taxes except for hotel taxes. - For the year ended September 30, 2006, total taxes amounted to \$397 million or \$2,565 per capita.
-This indicates relatively high tax burden, although a slight decrease from the ratio of the prior year.
-Taxes per capita have remained relatively consistent over the last few years.
+- The financial ratio of taxes per capita is an indication of GovGuam's tax burden on its citizens and other taxpayers.
+The ratio includes all taxes, including gross receipts, income and other taxes except for hotel taxes. - For the year ended September 30, 2007, total taxes amounted to \$469.1 million or \$3,030 per capita.
+This indicates a relatively high tax burden when compared to other insular governments, and is an increase from the ratio of the prior year.
+With the exception of the current year, taxes per capita have remained relatively consistent over the last few years.